rehafj/CMPM_Project3/Image generation/PokeGan/README.md

 this model has been trained on floydhub.com

-pelase find the trained model at https://www.floydhub.com/oracle00/projects/pokegan/10/files
+please find the trained model at https://www.floydhub.com/oracle00/projects/pokegan/10/files

 once there, please download the folder locally.